CBE Undergraduate Program FAQ

-Mines CBE graduates are spread across a wide swath of chemical engineering sectors such as aerospace, biomedical, consulting and construction, government, oil and gas, mining, electronics, manufacturing, and chemicals—with no one sector dominating employment.
-Recent employers of Mines graduates have included: AstraZeneca, SpaceX, Halker Consulting, Phillips 66, Seagate Technology, Western Sugar Coop, Lhoist, Chevron Phillips Chemical, Spirit Environmental, Puget Sound Naval Shipyard, and Hewlitt Packard – to provide a much-abridged list.
+Mines CBE graduates are spread across a wide swath of chemical engineering sectors such as aerospace, biomedical, consulting and construction, government, oil and gas, mining, renewable energy, electronics, manufacturing, and chemicals—with no one sector dominating employment.
+Recent employers of Mines graduates have included: AstraZeneca, SpaceX, Halker Consulting, Phillips 66, Seagate Technology, Western Sugar Coop, Lhoist, Chevron Phillips Chemical, Spirit Environmental, National Renewable Energy Lab, Puget Sound Naval Shipyard, and Hewlitt Packard – to provide a much-abridged list.

 How does the combined B.S./M.S. degree program in chemical engineering work (4+1)?

 Students are eligible to apply to the program at the end of the spring term of their junior year in the curriculum.
 If accepted, they are pre-approved to take graduate courses in the senior year, alongside their undergraduate courses.
 The master’s degree requires 30 credits beyond the bachelor degree requirements.
 Students cannot double count requirements for both degrees.
 Any graduate courses taken as an undergraduate are taken in free spaces in the schedule created due to transfer credit, summer courses, AP/IB, etc.